-Michelle Page Alswager is a long-time diabetes advocate, whose mission has taken on new meaning since the sudden and tragic passing of her son, Jesse, in February of this year at only 13.
-Michelle is a former Executive Director for the Western Wisconsin chapter of the Juvenile Diabetes Research Foundation, but continues to volunteer and participate in their Ride to Cure Diabetes, as well as working with the group Triabetes, a triathlon club for PWDs.
-Today, in light of last week's tragic news, Michelle shares her thoughts on her own experience and how to best help grieving parents:
+Michelle Page Alswager is a long-time diabetes advocate, whose mission has taken on new meaning since the sudden and tragic passing of her son, Jesse, in February 2010 at only 13.
+She is a former Executive Director for the Western Wisconsin chapter of the Juvenile Diabetes Research Foundation, but continues to volunteer and participate in their Ride to Cure Diabetes, as well as working with the group Triabetes, a triathlon club for PWDs.
+Today, in light of her tragic news, Michelle shares some thoughts on her own experience and how to best help grieving parents:

-The news has spread quickly about the loss of 13-year-old Eilish to type 1 diabetes.
+The news has spread quickly about the recent loss of a 13-year-old girl to type 1 diabetes.
 Your initial fears escalate — after all, how many have you heard about since the death of my own son, Jesse, who also died at the age of 13 just eight short months ago?
-You're scared, you're confused, you want answers.
+You’re scared, you’re confused, you want answers.

 Since Jesse’s death, I have talked to many other people who have recently lost someone to diabetes.
 And — like you — I have to ask myself, “Are more kids dying from this disease or is it just more visible?”
 And you are saying, “I want to know more about how these kids have died so it doesn’t happen to my kids — or myself.”

 I can tell you from my point of view that there are no answers from me or any of the other moms and dads.
 I can tell you not only are we baffled by our healthy, beautiful kids dying suddenly, but so are coroners and doctors.
 That’s not comforting, I know.